Feature Alignment: Rethinking Efficient Active Learning via Proxy in the Context of Pre-trained Models: Results

 \subsection{Ablation Study}

-Our ablation study was conducted on CIFAR-10, CIFAR-100, and Pets and the results are presented in table~\ref{tab:ablation}.
-Additional ablation studies on other active learning strategies are provided in appendix~\ref{supp:ablation}.
-Across all three datasets, updating pre-computed features (feature alignment) consistently led to a noticeable performance boost.
-Meanwhile, switching training methods (training alignment) improved performance on all datasets except for the Pets dataset, suggesting that our method may not precisely determine the optimal point for switching training methods.
+Our ablation study was conducted on CIFAR-10, CIFAR-100, and Pets, using 10, 15, and 10 active learning iterations, respectively, with each iteration querying 200, 400, and 200 samples.
+All other settings follow those described in sec.~\ref{sec:setup}.
+The results with margin sampling are shown in Table~\ref{tab:ablation}, while additional ablation studies with other active learning strategies are provided in Appendix~\ref{supp:ablation}.
+Across all three datasets, updating pre-computed features consistently led to a noticeable performance boost.
+Meanwhile, switching training methods improved performance on all datasets except for the Pets dataset, suggesting that our method may not precisely determine the optimal point for switching training methods.
 However, considering the practical scenario where we cannot pre-determine whether using FT or LP-FT for training is better, our approach still aids in selecting a preferable training method.